-The intern does not understand or is unable to effectively demonstrate the element that is expected at this time in the training experience OR the intern exhibits behaviors indicating lack of readiness for the work that will be required in the internship setting.
+The intern does not understand as is unable to effectively described to The intern does not understand or is unable to effectively demonstrate the element that is expected at this time in the training experience OR the intern exhibits behaviors indicating lack of readiness for the work that will be required in the internship setting.
 A doctoral intern evaluated at this level will require immediate augmented supervision or structured training opportunities.
 No confidence in ability to function independently at this time.
 This level of competency prompts Due Process procedures at 3-month and 7-month evaluations.
 N/ANot Applicable/Not Observed/Cannot Say NOTE: Please rate yourself thoughtfully.
 As described in UT-PIC policies, any score below a "2" on a broad domain will trigger UT-PIC's formal Due Process Procedures at the 7-months evaluation, and a score of "1" on a broad domain will trigger UT-PIC's formal Due Process Procedures at the 3-months evaluation.
 Additionally, any score below a "3" on any individual item will result in close monitoring of the competency by the supervisor and additional support to you as deemed appropriate by the Training Committee.
 A score of "4" on all year-end individual and broad competencies is required for the successful completion of the UT-PIC training program.
-Intervention Self Sco Assessment Self Sco Assessment Strengths & Training Goals related to Broad Competency: re:
+Intervention Self Score: Assessment Self Score: Strengths & Training Goals related to Broad Competency: Consultation and Interprofessional/Interdisciplinary Skills Self Score: